Closing date: Application packets will be reviewed as they are received and this recruitment will remain open until the position is filled.

 Position title: Business Analyst

-Subject matter expert for the Enterprise Resource Planning system (ERP).
+Subject matter expert for the Student Information System.
 The position will utilize knowledge of data relationships in the systems to design data retrieval, reporting and management systems to meet the University’s business needs.
-The position will also be key in the definition of the system interfaces between the ERP and other administrative systems utilized by the University.
+The position will also be key in the definition of the system interfaces between the student system and other administrative systems utilized by the University.
 The Business Analyst also works with user functions to define processes and procedures that effectively use the system resources.
 Primary areas of focus in the analysis include feasibility studies, costs, and user needs.
 The position collaborates with other members of the team to design in-house data processing systems or subsystems, develops testing criteria, and establishes documentation to support the new and existing systems.
 Providing technical support and troubleshooting in areas of expertise are also key components of the position.
 May serve as a project leader or be assigned to the more complex projects.
-(See
+(See job description)

 - Requires a bachelor’s degree in business administration, management